Need Support?

 Exploring the Benefits of Bushing Bearings

-Sleeve bearings come in various types and material options.
-The common flanged type handles axial and radial loads.
 Cylindrical and thrust washer designs are also available.
-For higher side loads, a combination of thrust washer and cylindrical bearing works well, while purely radial loads suit a simple cylindrical bearing.
+For higher side loads, using a thrust washer with a cylindrical bearing is effective.
+For only radial loads, a simple cylindrical bearing is best.

 To make sleeve bearings self-lubricating, a compound layer is applied.
 This guarantees smooth operation and prolongs the bushing's lifespan.
 External lubrication can further enhance wear resistance and reduce friction.
 Additional grooves inside the surface can serve as lubricant reservoirs.